Bridging loans and Auction finance timelines

 When the hammer falls, contracts exchange immediately and a deposit is payable on the day.
 The deposit is typically 10% of the purchase price, though special conditions in the auction contract may specify a different amount.
 Auctioneer’s fees are also due.
 From this point, the completion date is fixed and contractually binding.

 Two things matter most on auction day itself.
-First, your solicitor should be instructed and ready to receive the memorandum of sale and full legal pack immediately after exchange.
-If they are seeing these documents for the first time on the day, you have already lost time.
+First, the solicitor should be instructed and ready to receive the memorandum of sale and full legal pack immediately after exchange.
+If they are seeing these documents for the first time on the day, time has already been lost.
 Second, the completion date and any special conditions should be confirmed in writing to everyone involved, so that no one is working to a different timeline.

 Early case packaging